Fix: VALORANT Crashing, Freezing & Stuttering on PC

 2. Click Display from the left sidebar, then click Graphics Settings.

-4. Once done, check the result.
+4. Once finished, check the result.

-10. Configure Graphics Preferences Settings
+10. Configure the Graphics Preferences Settings.

 2. Open the Graphics Settings and click Browse.